tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 Calling it an 'inconvenience' was downright blasphemous.

-Another hard thump followed by a cracking sound.
+Another hard thump followed by a cracking sound jolted me from my hiding place.

 My heart dropped, that was it?
 Just things to avoid, nothing that would help?